nyberry/HDPM097/report.md

 ## Results

-The final recreated model was implemented as a parameter-driven occupancy-audit simulation in Python using `SimPy`.
+The final recreated model was implemented as simulation in Python using `SimPy`.
 The technical appendix contains the full runnable notebook, the supporting Python package, and the intermediate iteration notebooks showing how the model was refined.
 In total, the Codex-assisted strand produced ten numbered notebooks, progressing from project setup and parameter extraction to scenario validation and consolidation into a final end-to-end appendix notebook.

 The recreated model successfully reproduced the main qualitative behaviour of the Monks et al. study.
 In the base scenario, the simulated acute occupancy distribution had a similar unimodal shape to the published occupancy probability density function, and the recreated acute delay trade-off curve showed the same stepped decline in `p(delay)` as bed numbers increased.
-This indicates that the core pathway logic, arrival structure and length-of-stay assumptions were sufficiently coherent to recover the broad behaviour of the original model.
+This indicates that the core pathway logic, arrival structure and length-of-stay assumptions were sufficient to recover the broad behaviour of the original model.

 ### Figure 2.
 Recreated acute occupancy distribution

 ![Recreated acute occupancy distribution](technical_appendix/final_appendix/docs/figures/final_appendix_acute_occupancy_distribution.png)

 This figure shows the simulated distribution of daily occupancy in the acute stroke unit under the current-admissions scenario.
 As in Monks et al., the distribution is concentrated around the mean occupancy and displays a right tail reflecting the probability of temporarily high bed demand.
-The figure is important because the later delay calculations are derived from this occupancy audit rather than from direct blocking of patients in a finite-capacity ward.
+The figure is important because the later delay calculations are derived from this occupancy audit rather than from direct blocking of patients in a fixed-capacity ward.

 ### Figure 3.
 Recreated acute bed trade-off curve

 ![Recreated acute delay trade-off curve](technical_appendix/final_appendix/docs/figures/final_appendix_acute_delay_tradeoff.png)

 This figure reproduces the logic of the paper’s trade-off curve by showing how the estimated probability of delay falls as acute bed numbers increase.
-The stepped form of the curve is consistent with the published figure and demonstrates that the recreated model captures the central capacity-planning insight of the study: relatively small changes in bed numbers can produce large changes in delay probability at low capacity levels, followed by diminishing returns as more reserve capacity is added.
+The stepped form of the curve is consistent with the published figure and demonstrates that relatively small changes in bed numbers can produce large changes in delay probability at low capacity levels, followed by diminishing returns as more capacity is added.

 ### Current admissions versus 5% more admissions